twixraider81/exolang/README.md

 Furthermore the bootstrap script can also be used to clear the whole project folder.
 This will delete all temporaries and built binaries.
 Just issue:

 ./bootstrap -c

 And crap begone!

 Building
 --------
 Next configure the build.
 For now since it's under heavy development:

-./waf clean configure --mode=debug --llvm=./bin/bin/llvm-config --gc=disable
+./waf configure --mode=debug --llvm=./bin/bin/llvm-config --gc=disable

 After that start the build process via: